TYPO3-Initiatives/content-block-registration-api/README.md

 ### For developing on this API

-This will set up a TYPO3 v10 and install the API extension.
+This will set up a TYPO3 v10 with ddev and install the API extension.

-It is a quickstart to explore the feature, too.
+#### Requirements

+* ddev

-1) clone this repository
+1. Clone this repository
-2) `ddev launch /typo3`
+1. Run `ddev launch /typo3`

 The TYPO3 backend user is "admin", password "adminadmin".